jdelaguila/udacity_data_engineering_nanodegree/Capstone/README.md

 ##### The database needed to be accessed by 100+ people

     This data could be loaded to Amazon S3 and later a Redshift cluster so permissions could be given and configured, and data can be accessed and analyzed.

 #### Tools chosen for data model

     The tools chosen for this project were pySpark, python, and jupyter notebooks.  pySpark is useful for larger datasets and was thus chosen for data exploration, cleaning, and data modeling.
-The ease of use of these tools allows for deep data analysis with minimal complexity.  jupyter notebooks were crucial for quick isolated evaluation for data exploration.
+The ease of use of these tools allows for deep data analysis with minimal complexity.
+Jupyter notebooks were crucial for quick isolated evaluation for data exploration.

 #### Frequency of Data Updates

     The immigration data is aggregated on a monthly basis so the data for this model should be updated on a monthly basis.

 #### Using the Data Model

     One use case for the data model could be to see how the immigrants come to the US in comparison with the immigrant population of certain cities.
 When we take the number of Foreign-born (immigrants) from each city we can compare that with the number of immigrants who chose that city as their port of entry.

    ![Data model query](./using_data_model_1.png)
    ![Output of data model query](./using_data_model_2.png)

     It seems that the cities with the highest Foreign-born population are also the most popular ports of entries for immigrants in the year 2016.
-With this query we see that we have successfully used the data model with the immigration table containing
-    3,096,313 records and the US cities table containing 2,891 records.
+With this query we see that we have successfully used the data model with the immigration table containing 3,096,313 records and the US cities table containing 2,891 records.